-A trip to Paris wouldn’t be complete without a visit to Montmartre.
+No sojourn in Paris would be complete without a wander through Montmartre.

 Once a small hilltop village outside the city and dotted with vineyards, Montmartre became a popular spot for parties and frivolity in the Belle Epoque era.
 Parisians flocked to the village’s guinguettes (lively cafés with music, dancing and untaxed wine).
 The artists soon followed and the hill was immortalised by their forays into new forms of art — impressionism, post impressionism, fauvism, cubism and other ‘isms’ that swept the world and changed the face of art forever.

 Montmartre’s charm was captured in the hit film Amelie in 2001 and the world fell in love with this corner of Paris all over again.
-Today, while touristy, the area has managed to retain its village vibe.
+Today, while touristy, the area retains its village vibe.

 Follow the Google map provided below.
 Remember to print the map beforehand (or keep this page open!) if you don’t have Wi-Fi.
 Bonne balade!

 Tip: Wear comfortable shoes and carry just the essentials.
 You’ll be climbing lots of stairs.